 - Plan, develop, implement, and evaluate L.A.
-Care's CME program. - Complete and analyze results of an annual professional medical education needs assessment. - Plan the annual calendar of directly provided and jointly provided CME activities. - Review and approve all components of each educational offering including learning, objectives, content, budget, faculty, and evaluations. - Provide an annual program and report including findings and recommendations to the QOC and the Board of Governors. - Oversee the (re)application process for maintaining CME accreditation status.
+Care's CME program and CME activities. - Completion and analysis of an annual professional medical education needs assessment based upon professional practice knowledge gaps and based upon desirable physician attributes. - Plan the annual calendar of directly provided and jointly provided CME activities. - Review and approve all components of each educational offering including learning, objectives, content, budget, faculty, and CME activities' evaluations. - Provide an annual program and report including findings and recommendations to the QOC and the Board of Governors. - Oversee the (re)application process for maintaining CME accreditation status.

-SCOPE OF PROGRAM
+SCOPE OF QI PROGRAM

-The scope of the QI Program is reflective of the health care delivery system and provides for a systematic approach to monitor care to identify opportunities for continuous improvement; encompassing the equity, quality and safety of both clinical care and service.
+The scope of the QI Program is reflective of the health care delivery system and provides a systematic approach to monitor care to identify opportunities for continuous improvement; encompassing the equity, quality and safety of both clinical care and service.
 The processes and procedures are designed to ensure that all medically necessary covered services are available and accessible to all members regardless of sex, race, color, religion, ancestry, national origin, ethnic group identification, language, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation, or identification with any other persons or groups defined in Penal Code 422.56, and that all covered services are provided in a culturally and linguistically appropriate manner.

 The Quality Improvement Program is implemented through the multidisciplinary collaboration of departments across the entire organization.
 The program includes establishment of performance indicators and measurement methodologies, measurement of performance, quantitative and qualitative analysis of performance data and results, identification of improvement opportunities, prioritization of opportunities, timely implementation of strong interventions/corrective actions to continuously improve performance and evaluation to assess the effectiveness of interventions/corrective actions to measure the quality of equitable clinical and administrative services.
-A formal evaluation of the Quality Improvement Program is performed annually to assess the overall effectiveness of the QI program and its progress toward influencing networkwide safe clinical practices.
+There is an annual formal evaluation of the Quality Improvement Program to assess the overall effectiveness of the QI program and its progress toward influencing network-wide safe clinical practices.

 L.A.
-Care's QI Program encompasses compliance with DHCS, DMHC, CMS, NCQA, Covered California, and other regulatory entities to serve Medi-Cal, Cal MediConnect, L.A.
+Care's QI Program maintains compliance with DHCS, DMHC, CMS, NCQA, Covered California, and other regulatory entities to serve Medi-Cal, Medicare Plus (Dual-Special Needs Plans [D-SNP]), L.A.
 Care Covered, and PASC-SEIU members.

 As provided under 42 CFR §422.152(c) and §422.152(d), QI programs must include Chronic Care Improvement Programs (CCIP) and Quality Improvement Projects (QIPs) that measure and demonstrate improvement in health outcomes and beneficiary satisfaction.
 L.A.
-Care also conducts Plan, Do, Study, Act (PDSA) projects and Performance Improvement Projects (PIP), as required by DHCS, regulatory agencies and CMS.
+Care also conducts Plan, Do, Study, Act (PDSA) projects and Performance Improvement Projects (PIP), as required by DHCS, Covered California, CMS and other regulatory agencies.